-- We acknowledge that accepting office as a governor involves the commitment of significant amounts of time and energy. - We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees or working groups. - We will make full efforts to attend all meetings and where we cannot attend explain in advance why we are unable to. - We will get to know the school well and respond to opportunities to involve ourselves in school activities. - We will visit the school, with all visits arranged in advance with the Headteacher and undertaken within the framework established by the governing board. - When visiting the school in a personal capacity (i.e. as a parent or carer), we will maintain our underlying responsibility as a governor/trustee/academy committee member. - We will consider seriously our individual and collective needs for induction, training and development, and will undertake relevant training. - We accept that in the interests of open government, our full names, date of appointment, terms of office, roles on the governing board, attendance records, relevant business and pecuniary interests, category of governor and the body responsible for appointing us will be published on the school's website. - In the interests of transparency we accept that information relating to governors will be collected and logged on the DfE's national database of governors (Get Information About Schools).
+- We acknowledge that accepting office as a governor involves the commitment of significant amounts of time and energy. - We will each involve ourselves actively in the work of the governing board, and accept our fair share of responsibilities, including service on committees or working groups. - We will make full efforts to attend all meetings and where we cannot attend explain in advance why we are unable to. - We will get to know the school well and respond to opportunities to involve ourselves in school activities. - We will visit the school, with all visits arranged with the Headteacher or relevant staff in advance and undertaken within the framework established by the governing board.
+When visiting the school in a personal capacity (i.e. as a parent or carer), we will continue to honour the commitments made in this code.